 Prolapse affecting the rear (posterior) part of the pelvis

-- There can be prolapse of the back passage (the rectum) into the vagina.
+- There can be prolapse of the back passage (rectum) into the vagina.
 The medical term for this is a rectocele.
 This is the third most common type of GU prolapse.

 - There can be prolapse of the womb (uterus) into the vagina.
 This is called a uterine prolapse.
 It is the second most common type of GU prolapse.

-- If a woman has had her uterus removed (a hysterectomy), the end of the vagina that would normally attach to the neck of the womb (cervix) is closed up during the operation.
-This now blind-end of the vagina is referred to as the vaginal vault.
+- If a woman has had her womb removed (a hysterectomy), the end of the vagina that would normally attach to the neck of the womb (cervix) is closed up during the operation.
+This now blind end of the vagina is referred to as the vaginal vault.
 The vaginal vault can prolapse into the vagina.
 This is known as a vault prolapse.

 How many women are affected by genitourinary prolapse?

-It is difficult to estimate how many women are affected by GU prolapse because many women do not visit their doctor for help.
-It is thought that up to 5 in 10 women who have had children have some degree of prolapse but that only 1 or 2 women in every 10 seek medical advice.
+It is difficult to estimate how many women are affected by genitourinary (GU) prolapse because many women do not visit their doctor for help.
+It is thought that around half of all women who have had children have some degree of GU prolapse but that most do not seek medical advice.

 What causes genitourinary prolapse?

+It is not known for sure why genitourinary (GU) prolapse happens to some women but not to others.
 It is thought that a number of things may increase the risk of developing GU prolapse.
-They include the following.
+They include the following:

 During normal childbirth (vaginal delivery), there is excessive stretching of the ligaments, nerves and muscles around the vagina.
 This includes the pelvic floor muscles.
 The stretching can damage them and make them weaker and less supportive.
 However, GU prolapse does not affect everyone who gives birth.
 It may be more likely after a difficult, prolonged labour, a forceps delivery, or if a woman gives birth to a large baby.
 It also becomes more likely the more times a woman has given birth.
 Prolapse is more common in women who have had vaginal births than those who have had caesarean sections.